robole/spring-boot-api-for-beginners/readme.md

 This is the code for [this tutorial](https://roboleary.net/java/2020/05/27/spring-boot-api.html).
 You can read that for a complete rundown of the code.

+**Tests for this code are available in the branch `with-tests`.** I have kept it separate to be consistent with the tutorial.

 ## What you’ll build